mu-semtech/ember-data-table/README.md

   its sort parameters.
-The sort parameters is currently a hash which contains a key (default `'asc'` and `'desc'` to indicate sorting up and down) and the corresponding sort key which should be sent out of Ember Data Table (and used in the sort hash to the backend).
-More options than `'asc'` and `'desc'` can be provided if the backend understands different sorting strategies.
+The sort parameters is currently a hash which contains a key (default `'asc'` and `'desc'` to indicate sorting up and down) and the corresponding sort key which should be sent out of Ember Data Table (and used in the sort hash to the back-end).
+More options than `'asc'` and `'desc'` can be provided if the back-end understands different sorting strategies.
 - `@onClickRow` :: Action to be triggered when the row is clicked.
 This is an alternative for the row link but it triggers an action rather